darshan-bs-2005/kubernetes_architecture/README.md

 # kubernetes_architecture
 kubernetes architecture in detail

-he low-level software (like Docker, containerd, CRI-O) that actually runs the containers.

-In Docker, we have a default bridge network, which is mandatory for container communication.
-Unlike that, in Kubernetes we have Kube-proxy:
-	•	Provides networking to every Pod,
-	•	Assigns IP addresses,
-	•	Offers load balancing capabilitLet me explain with Docker.
+Let me explain with Docker.
 Docker is a container platform where, without a container runtime, it doesn’t run (like Docker shim).
 It only has containers where applications run, but Docker alone doesn’t provide enterprise-level features.
 Kubernetes came into the picture to support enterprise needs.
 It has advanced concepts like auto-healing, auto-scaling, and clustering.
 Within Kubernetes, we can create a master node and inside that, we create worker nodes.
 This forms the control plane and data plane.

 The request from the user first goes to the master node and then to the worker node.